jonemo/blog.jonasneubert.com/_posts/2021-01-10-exploring-the-supply-chain-of-the-pfizer-biontech-and-moderna-covid-19-vaccines.md

 date: January 10, 2021
 ---

-_Sections of this post were co-authored by [Cornelia Scheitz](https://www.linkedin.com/in/cornelia-scheitz/)._
+_Sections of this post were co-authored by [Cornelia Scheitz](https://www.linkedin.com/in/cornelia-scheitz/).
+Last updated on January 17, 2021._

 Bert Hubert’s excellent and widely shared article about [Reverse Engineering the source code of the Pfizer-BioNTech SARS-CoV-2 Vaccine](https://berthub.eu/articles/posts/reverse-engineering-source-code-of-the-biontech-pfizer-vaccine/) is all it took to turn hundreds of software engineers and other Silicon Valley types into armchair vaccine experts overnight!
 Jokes aside, the article explains the 4284 base pair long mRNA inside the Pfizer-BioNTech’s COVID-19 vaccine for those who are more familiar with software than molecular biology.